PythWare/Awanos-Easy-Life-Tools/README.md

 Back up your game files before using AELT.

+# Credits

+Credit goes to SlowpokeVG for his javascript source on the 20070319 BIN format and Violet for her binary templates on the Shop BIN formats.

 # Controls

 The GUI is intentionally designed to be unique, it doesn't look like a standard GUI app.